-For reasons of clarity and accuracy, the "others" category, included as one of the reasons for departure up until 31 December 2014, has been split into two departure categories from this financial year onwards: terminations during probationary periods and end of temporary contracts.
-This correction has retrospective effect for previous financial years.
+For reasons of clarity and accuracy, the "others" category, included as one of the reasons for departure up until 31 December 2014 has been split into two departure categories from this financial year onwards: terminations during probationary periods and end of fixed-term contracts.
+This correction has retrospective effect in respect of the previous financial year.